Key Takeaways

 Related: What Are HVAC UV Lights For?

-7. Media Filters
+7. Electronic Filters

 How to Choose Between Different Air Filter Types?